Skip to main content

 Using Quizzes in Course Grading

-If setting a Minimum Passing Percentage, a student's average will need to meet or exceed this percentage in order to complete the course.
+If setting a Minimum Passing Percentage, a learner's average will need to meet or exceed this percentage in order to complete the course.

 For more details, check out Creating and Updating a Course

-Let's go over what a student will see during the quiz, and what their scorecard will look like.
+Let's go over what a learner will see during the quiz, and what their scorecard will look like.

 During the Quiz

-A student's view while taking a quiz will look like this:
+A learner's view while taking a quiz will look like this:

 • On the right side is the Show Instructions button to display the quiz instructions the instructor has provided.